d2iq/ui-kit/packages/progressbar/README.md

 ### Value

-If it's important that users knonw the exact value of what's being mesaured, it's best to include text that shows exactly what the value is.
+If it's important that users know the exact value of what's being measured, it's best to include text that shows exactly what the value is.
 For example, if I have a chart that's showing 45% of some total, I should display "45%" near the chart.

 By default, this text should appear above the ProgressBar on the right side.
 This is where the text appears when it's passed to the `value` prop.